jkkariuki/ecommerce-app/README.md

 Features:
 Browse Items by Category
+Products pulled from FakeProductsAPI using Axios
-Add and delete items from the Shopping Cart Stripe(test) is enabled to complete your purchases
+Add and delete items from the Shopping Cart
+Stripe checkout(test) is enabled to complete your purchases

 👉 Live Demo: (https://jk-ecommerce-app.herokuapp.com/)